 While it is true that you can choose tinted films that darken your windows in order to reduce unwanted light or glare, all films don’t have to include a noticeable tint to perform.
 Modern window films can do a great job of reducing excessive heat while barely being noticeable on the glass.
 Also, lighter UV-filtering films can be used to protect your skin and furnishings from harmful UV rays without necessarily altering a noticeable amount of the light.
 Modern architectural window film is great for both commercial and residential spaces that want to retain the existing look of the glass while keeping their occupants cool and typically stopping 99% of the sun’s harmful UV rays right at the glass.

-Myth 5: Window Films Make Your Window Shatter Proof
+Myth 5: Window Films Make Your Windows Shatter Proof

 One thing we care a lot about is transparency (no pun intended), so we want to clear up the idea that a window film can 100% make your windows shatter proof.
 Window film can be great for holding damaged windows together after a shatter, which can reduce the risk of injury and maintain the envelope of the home or commercial space.
 However, please remember that a window film will not prevent your windows from breaking.

 We hope that this article provided some useful information and cleared up any misconceptions you might have about architectural window films.
-If you have any questions, or would like to arrange a free, no obligation consultation at your home or commercial space, contact us by calling us at (423) 708-8953 or email us at firstname.lastname@example.org.
+If you have any questions, or would like to arrange a free, no obligation consultation at your home or commercial space, contact us by calling (423) 708-8953 or email us at email@example.com.
 We would be glad to explain these innovative and functional window films available and help you get exactly the right film to fit your needs.
 We are located in Chattanooga, Tennessee and service the entire surrounding area.
 We look forward to serving any window film needs you may have.